samih713/webserv/parser/README.md

 ### Accepted keywords
-- server
+- server (can be in http only)
-- server_name
+- server_name (can be in server only)
-- listen
+- listen (can be in server only)
+- location (can be in server only)
+- fastcgi_pass (can be in location only)
-- error_page
+- error_page (can be in http, server, location blocks)
-- client_max_body_size
-- location
+- client_max_body_size (can be in http, server, location blocks)
-- root
+- root (can be in http, server, location blocks)
-- index
+- index (can be in http, server, location blocks)
-- autoindex
+- autoindex (can be in http, server, location blocks)
-- cgi
-- upload

 ### Location
 - Location is a context block like so: